swaroop-gaikwad/learn-Demo/README.md

 # learn-Demo
-This is my first GitHub project
+This is my first Git Repository
 Author - Swaroop Gaikwad